godpeny/pages/main/src/blog-post.25.md

 Therefore Density estimation is also frequently used in anomaly detection or novelty detection.
 If an observation lies in a very low-density region, it is likely to be an anomaly or a novelty.
 We can also assume that the observed data points of Density Estimation are distributed from multiple mixture of Gaussian distributions.

+### Problem of Density Estimation
+However the problem of Density Estimation is that you can only see the data came from set of Gaussains, but you don't know which example came from which Gaussian.
+Therefore Expectation-Maximization algorithm will allow us to fit the model despite not knowing which Gaussian each example that came from.

 ## Mixture of Gaussians

 ## EM Algorithm